khadijah2401/jms-backend/README.md

-# Coin Change API – JMS Backend
+# 🪙 Coin Change Calculator API – Backend

 This is the backend service for the JMS Coin Change Calculator.
 Built with Spring Boot, it exposes a simple RESTful API that determines the minimum number of coins needed to make up a given amount, using a greedy algorithm.